-The STEM Office hosts several STEM events just for middle-school age girls throughout the year.
-In the summer, a week-long camp includes design challenges and competition, team building, hands-on activities, tours of labs and research areas, and networking with professional female engineers.
-The 2013 Girls Summer Camp Theme was "Fly into Your Future".
-One-day workshops are also offered during the year where students participate in a variety of hands-on STEM activities, interact with female USNA faculty and midshipmen.
+The STEM Center hosts a number of STEM events just for middle-school age girls throughout the year.
+Girls Only STEM Day workshops are offered on a Saturday in March and in October, where students participate in a variety of hands-on STEM activities, and interact with female USNA faculty and midshipmen.

-USNA midshipmen and faculty stage a full day of hands-on activities for hundreds of elementary students from local counties and Baltimore City at Johns Hopkins University Applied Physics Laboratory.
-USNA STEM hosts a number of different age-appropriate interactive activities focused on topics such as robotics, hull design, fluids principles, underwater vehicles, materials properties, and more, as well as mini engineering design competitions.
+In collaboration with Maryland Mathematics Engineering Science Achievement (MESA), twice a year USNA midshipmen and faculty stage a full day of hands-on activities for hundreds of elementary students from local counties and Baltimore City at Johns Hopkins University Applied Physics Laboratory.
+Students engage in a number of different age-appropriate interactive activities focused on topics such as robotics, hull design, fluids principles, chemistry, materials properties, and more, as well as mini engineering design competitions.

-High Schools from locations around the U.S. send small groups of students to visit USNA for an overnight visit or a long weekend.
-The students get a tour of the technical majors and spend time engaged in interactive engineering activities, such as experiments in the wind tunnel, learning to use the electron microscope to look at nano-particles, or programming robots.
-Mini-STEMs might even include a ride on the Oceanography Yard Patrol Craft (YP) to do some experiments on the Chesapeake Bay!
+In collaboration with the Office of Admissions, high schools from locations around the U.S. send small groups of students to visit USNA for an overnight visit or a long weekend.
+The students get a tour of the technical majors and spend time engaged in interactive science and engineering activities, such as experiments in the wind tunnel, investigating buoyancy in the Hydro Lab, programming robots, and more.

-The STEM Office hosts a booth at the USA Science and Engineering Festival in Washington, D.C.
-Last year, 200,000 people came to participate in demonstrations, educational activities and conferences.
-The USNA Booth provided about a dozen of our most popular and portable activities including mini-SeaPerch, fluids, flinkers, boats, gears, bell jars, and fun with liquid nitrogen!
-Faculty and midshipmen have also traveled to San Diego, CA to host a booth at the San Diego Festival of Science and Engineering.
+The STEM Center hosts a booth at the biennial USA Science and Engineering Festival in Washington, D.C.
+In 2018, 350,000 people came to participate in demonstrations, educational activities and conferences.
+The USNA Booth provided about a dozen of our most popular and portable activities including mini-SeaPerch, fluids, flinkers, boats, gears, bell jars, and fun with liquid nitrogen.
+Faculty and midshipmen also travel to San Diego, CA to host a booth at the San Diego Festival of Science and Engineering.